reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Internal state of the reservoir :math:`s[t]` is in that case a vector containing the activations of all neurons at timestep :math:`t`.
-The forward function is parametrized by an hyperparameter :math:`lr` (called *leaking rate*) and two matrices of parameters :math:`W` and :math:`W_{in}`, storing the synpatic weights of all neuronal connections.
+The forward function is parametrized by an hyperparameter :math:`lr` (called *leaking rate*) and two matrices of parameters :math:`W` and :math:`W_{in}`, storing the synaptic weights of all neuronal connections.
 Connections stored in :math:`W` are represented using |warrow| in figure :numref:`res_t0`, and connections stored in :math:`W_{in}` are represented using |winarrow|.